Monstrous Regiment (novel): Plot summary

-The bulk of Monstrous Regiment takes place in the small, bellicose country of Borogravia, a highly conservative nation, whose people live according to the increasingly strange (and harmful) decrees of its favored deity, Nuggan.
+The small, belligerent country of Borogravia is a highly conservative nation, whose people live according to the increasingly strange decrees of its deity, Nuggan.
 The main feature of his religion is the Abominations; a long, often-updated list of banned things.
-To put this in perspective, these things include garlic, cats, the smell of beets, people with ginger hair, shirts with six buttons, anyone shorter than three feet (namely dwarves, children and babies), sneezing, jigsaw puzzles, chocolate (which was once Borogravia's staple export, plunging the country into increasing poverty), crop rotation (which denigrated Borogravia's food supplies), and the colour blue.
+These things include garlic, cats, the smell of beets, people with ginger hair, shirts with six buttons, anyone shorter than three feet (namely dwarves, children and babies), sneezing, jigsaw puzzles, chocolate (which was once Borogravia's staple export, plunging the country into increasing poverty), crop rotation (which degraded Borogravia's soil and reduced already scarce food supplies), and the colour blue.

-The list of "Abominations Unto Nuggan" often causes conflicts with Borogravia's neighbours, with uncertainty over the whereabouts of Nuggan and how to lead moral lives leading the inhabitants of Borogravia to deify their Duchess, to whom they pray instead as the traditional head of the Nugganitic church.
-This slowly causes problems as, on the Discworld, belief grants power.
 Borogravia is in the midst of a war against an alliance of neighbouring countries, caused by a border dispute with the country of Zlobenia.
-Other factors include Zlobenia's Prince Heinrich claim to the Borogravian throne, believing his aunt, the long-unseen Duchess, to be dead, and Ankh-Morpork's diplomatic involvement following the destruction of Clacks towers by Borogravia.
-Rumour is that the war is going poorly for Borogravia, though the country's leadership (and "everyone") denies it.
+Prince Heinrich of Zlobenia claims to be heir to the Borogravian throne through his aunt, the long-unseen Duchess.
+Ankh-Morpork has become involved following the destruction of Clacks towers by Borogravia.
+Rumours that the war is going poorly for Borogravia are denied by the country's leadership.

 Polly Perks's brother Paul is missing in action after fighting in the Borogravian army.
-Paul is naive and believes what he is told regardless of the credibility or political leanings of the source, and even though Polly is more qualified to take over the family business (a famous pub known as "The Duchess"), according to Nugganitic law, women cannot own property, so if Paul does not return the pub will be lost to their drunken cousin when their father dies.
+Polly is unable to take over the family business (a famous pub known as "The Duchess"), as Nugganitic law does not permit women to own property.
+If Paul does not return the pub will be lost to their drunken cousin when their father dies.
 Partly to ensure her own future but mainly to ascertain whether Paul is alive, Polly sets off to join the army in order to find him.
-Women joining the army are regarded as an Abomination Unto Nuggan, so Polly decides to dress up as a man (another Abomination) and enlists as Private Oliver Perks (taking her name from the folk song "Sweet Polly Oliver"), a song that her father sang to her when she was a young girl.
+Women joining the army are regarded as an Abomination Unto Nuggan, so Polly dresses up as a man and enlists as Private Oliver Perks (taking her name from the folk song "Sweet Polly Oliver").